Coco Gauff calls for Video Review system in tennis following controversial decision during French Open defeat to Iga Świątek

 A tearful Gauff regained her composure to break Świątek’s serve but went on to lose 6-2 6-4 to the World No. 1.

-“Tennis is the only sport where not only we don’t have the VR system, but a lot of times decisions are made by one person.
-In other sports there are usually multiple referees making a decision,” Gauff said, per Reuters.
+“Tennis is the only sport where not only we don’t have the VR system, but a lot of times the decisions are made by one person.
+In other sports there are usually multiple refs making a decision,” Gauff told reporters.

-“I know the US Open brought some of it last year.
-I know we used it in our doubles at one point.
-I definitely think it’s almost ridiculous we don’t have it.
+“I know the US Open brought some of it last year, I believe, I know we used it in our doubles at one point.
+I definitely think at this point it’s almost ridiculous we don’t have it.
 Not just speaking because that happened to me, but I just think every sport has it.

 “Also, there are so many decisions that are made, and it sucks as a player to go back or online and you see that you were completely right, and it’s, like, what does that give you in that moment?